-Before this trip to South America I didn’t have an appreciation of Chile’s major regions and its incredibly diverse ecosystem.
-The geography includes an extremely long coastline, the Andes Mountains, islands, archipelagos, volcanoes, glaciers, deserts, rivers, fiords, and lakes.
-Having travelled about half way down the country, it continues to amaze and I learn something new every day.
+Before this trip to South America I had no appreciation of Chile’s major regions and diverse ecosystem.
+In addition to its long coastline and the Andes Mountains, Chilean geography includes archipelagos, islands, volcanoes, rivers, glaciers, fiords, deserts, and lakes!
+I’ve traveled about halfway down the country, and it continues to amaze.

 Yesterday I joined a group for a river tour.
-Our boat, Reina Sofia, departed from Schuster Pier near the Riverside Market at about 2:00 p.m.
+Our boat, Reina Sofia, departed from Schuster Pier near the Riverside Market in the early afternoon.
 We passed small islands and navigated through portions of eight rivers that surround Valdivia in Chile’s Region de los Rios.
 The strikingly beautiful area is densely forested and at times the rivers seemed more like lakes.
 We saw black-necked swans and many other birds.
-At certain points different rivers crossed paths creating a change in the color of the water.
-In one area salt and fresh waters joined.
+At certain points, different rivers crossed paths creating a change in the color of the water.
+In one area, salt and fresh waters join.

 The rivers we cruised included: